 Download hi-res image

-Saint Mark Preaching in a Square of Alexandria in Egypt
+St. Mark Preaching in Alexandria

 Gentile Bellini and Giovanni Bellini